top of page

 Rapid hemostasis means clean and efficient surgery in a reasonably quick and acceptable time.
 Better visualization and an improvement in recovery also is a consideration.
 An honest effort is made to find out how such things evolved.
 Major vascular anastomoses in aortic aneurysms, arch and hemi-arch replacements, carotid endarterectomy, etc., require such agents for reducing bleeding from suture holes and also strengthening suture lines.
 The gelatin-resorcinol-formaldehyde glue has been in use from the earliest times in aortic surgery and there have been improvements in the understanding of such products.
 This writing tries to simplify the agents used as such agents in cardiothoracic surgery.

-The mystery of barnacles sticking to various objects is complex and has not been solved still.
+The mystery of barnacles sticking to various objects is complex and has not been solved yet.
 A substance is said to be ‘bio-adhesive’ when it comes to sticking to biological material.
-Bio-adhesion is the property of a compound that helps a substrate adhere to the biologic tissue for a long time.
+Bio-adhesion is the property of a compound that helps a substrate adhere to the biological tissue for a long time.
 When the biologic tissue is represented by a mucosa, the phenomenon is called ‘muco-adhesion’.
 The mucoadhesive materials interact with the glycoproteins in the mucus covering the epithelia of the mucosae.
 The generally accepted idea is that the mucoadhesion process involves several stages: wetting and swelling of the hydrophilic polymer which allows its contact with the biological tissue and the inter-penetration of the polymer chain with the molecules in the mucin, which leads to an adequate substrate and creates a semi-permanent adhesive bonding.
 Other theories explain the forces that underpin bio-adhesion: van der Waal's forces, hydrogen bondings, disulfide bridges, hydration forces, hydrophobic interactions, steric forces, covalent bonds, etc.

 The agents used can be broadly subdivided into three types---hemostats, sealants, and adhesives.
 There is considerable overlap between the types and the norm is the usage of one that is effective and readily available.